 - My Feedfetcher question isn't answered here.
 Where can I get more help?

-When users add your feed to their iGoogle pages or to Google Reader, Google's Feedfetcher attempts to obtain the content of the feed in order to display it.
+When users add a service or app that uses Feedfetcher data, Google's Feedfetcher attempts to obtain the content of the feed in order to display it.
 Since Feedfetcher requests come from explicit action by human users, and not from automated crawlers, Feedfetcher does not follow robots.txt guidelines.